 What began as a blogging tool in 2003 has grown in less than a decade to become the largest self-hosted Content Management System (CMS) platform in the world, used to power millions of websites and seen by tens of millions of people every day.

-To learn more about why WordPress is the most widely distributed CMS technology in the world, see the article below:
+To learn more about why WordPress is the world’s leading content management system, read the article below:

 Pre-CMS / Static Websites

 Traditionally, websites were a collection of separately linked static pages where every element of the page (e.g. navigation menus, layout, page content, etc) …was created using web code (e.g. HTML) by a web designer or website developer using a web editor application tool (e.g. Dreamweaver).

 These separate pages were then uploaded to a web server and accessed online by typing in the page URL associated with the page file into a web browser …

 Then, something called a Content Management System, or “CMS”, came along.

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

 A Content Management System not only helps site owners with your content creation and editing, it also takes care of a number of “behind the scenes” management tasks such as:

 - Store web content in an organized way